syncfusion-content/maui-docs/MAUI/ListView/item-drag-and-drop.md

 {% endhighlight %}
 {% endtabs %}

-We can able to update collection even when `UpdateSource` is `false`.
-Like, user can decide where dragged item should be dropped actually by handling the `ItemDragging` event with `DragAction.Drop`.
+You can update collection even when `UpdateSource` is `false`.
+Like, the user can decide where the dragged item should be dropped actually by handling the `ItemDragging` event with `DragAction.Drop`.

 {% tabs %}
 {% highlight c# hl_lines="3"%}